UK Biobank: Ethics and governance

+Reception

 The project has been generally praised for its ambitious scope and unique potential.
 A scientific review panel concluded, the "UK Biobank has the potential, in ways that are not currently available elsewhere, to support a wide range of research".
 Colin Blakemore, chief executive of the MRC, predicted it "will provide scientists with extraordinary information" and "grow into a unique resource for future generations."
 There was some early criticism, however.
 GeneWatch UK, a pressure group that claims to promote the responsible use of genetic information, asserted that the complexity of the programme could result in the finding of "false links between genes and disease", and expressed concern that the genetic information from patients could be patented for commercial purposes.
 Biobank's chief executive described such a risk as "extremely low, if it exists at all."

-The method of recruiting participants was also initially controversial.
-Participants were sent letters of invitation based on names, addresses, and dates of birth provided by the NHS to the UK Biobank organisers.
-Although compliant with UK data protection law, some people objected to the NHS passing on such data to third parties without explicit consent, and also had concerns about the data security in such a large project.

 Some literature has raised concerns that the UK Biobank is not representative of the diversity of the UK population or is not applicable to diverse populations.

+Questions and concerns have been raised about the nature of some of the approved studies that have made use of UK Biobank data.
+Some of these studies are less obviously related to UK Biobank's self-stated mission of "Improving the prevention, diagnosis and treatment of a wide range of serious and life-threatening illnesses".
+In 2016 a study on "genetic contributions to social deprivation and household income" was published using UK Biobank data.
+In 2019 researchers published a study on the genetics of same-sex behaviour, which made use of data from 23andMe and UK Biobank.
+Following the publication, researchers and bioethicists voiced concerns about the approval and nature of the study, including how the findings were being exploited commercially, similar to a former UK Biobank-based study on educational attainment.